fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-4/assignment-4.md

 That will serve all files in your folder through the address 0.0.0.0:8000 .
 Open the address in a browser and you will be able to see the served files.

-Select a web hosting service and make yourself familiar with the steps needed in order to upload files to the service.
-Free options include [GitHub](https://pages.github.com/), [Heroku](https://www.heroku.com/students), and [Google Sites](https://sites.google.com/).

 #### Task 1: Creating an empty page